 Rudkin teaches about heroism in both his Video I and Video II classes.
 Both are electives that include business, tech, video production, product marketing, and promotion, with 30 students per class.
 Here Rudkin exposes students to a wide variety of films and provides opportunities for students to succeed.

 Video I students make their first documentary, which is a video biography.
 Their second biography is a hero in sports, history, or a parent, coach, or other unsung hero.

-Video II students and his eighth graders do a project every six weeks where they create a PSA about a hero of their choice for competitions.The students are not required to submit films to film festivals, but it is strongly encouraged.
+Video II students, his eighth graders, do a project every six weeks where they create a PSA about a hero of their choice for competitions.The students are not required to submit films to film festivals, but it is strongly encouraged.

 Mr. Rudkin grades the students' work based upon their storytelling ability, detail, and credits (60%) and on script writing (40%).
-The students must use professional guidelines regarding copyrighted photos and best research practices: their research skills are impressive.
+The students must use professional guidelines regarding copyrighted photos and best research practices: their research skills really show in the films.

 Jasmine Blossom Martoglio and Aurelia Sunshine Martoglio Jeffrey Rudkin, with permission